-Total expenditure on charitable and other activities during the year was £11m (2022: £9.2m), an increase of 21%, £1.9m.
-The performance is made up of the following:

-Charitable activities spending increased to £10.1m (see note 2), an increase of £0.92m on the 30 September 2022 spend of £9.2m.
-Spend on other activities relating to raising funds amounted to £0.97m (2022: £Nil), contributing a slight increase in overall spend.
-The main factors contributing to the increase in spend are detailed below.
+The groups total expenditure for the year was £13m (2022: £11.1m).
+The cost of administering and delivering industrial relations activities amounted to £1.89m (2022: £1.93m).
+The balance of £11m (2022: £9.2m) relates to delivery of RCOT charitable and other activities during the year.
+Charitable activities spending increased to £10.1m, an increase of £0.90m on the 30 September 2022 spend of £9.2m.
+Spend on other activities amounts to £0.97m (2022: £Nil), contributing a slight increase in overall spend.
+The main factors contributing to the increase are detailed below:

 During the year, we invested in the delivery of charitable activities with the aim to continue to provide value for our members and deliver for the OT profession.
 We increased our workforce to bring in the necessary skills and expertise required to help us achieve our strategic ambitions.

-This increased our capacity to deliver more impact through our charitable activities, allocating more resource than in the previous year, (see note 5).
+This increased our capacity to deliver more impact through our charitable activities, allocating more resource than in the previous year, (see note 3).